Quantum and approximation algorithms for maximum witnesses of Boolean matrix products: Introduction

 If $A$ and $B$ are two $n\times n$ Boolean matrices and $C$ is their Boolean matrix product then for any entry $C[i,j]=1$ of $C,$ a {\em witness} is an index $k$ such that $A[i,k]\wedge B[k,j]=1.$ The largest (or, smallest) possible witness for an entry is called the {\em maximum witness} (or {\em minimum witness}, respectively) for the entry.

 The problem of finding ``witnesses'' of Boolean matrix product has been studied for decades mostly because of its applications to shortest-path problems \cite{AGM,AN96}.
-The problem of finding maximum witnesses of Boolean matrix product (MW for short) has been studied first in \cite{CK07} in order to obtain faster algorithms for all-pairs lowest common ancestor (LCA) problem in directed acyclic graphs (dags).
+The problem of finding maximum witnesses of Boolean matrix product (MW for short) has been studied first in \cite{CK07} in order to obtain faster algorithms for all-pairs lowest common ancestor (LCA) problem in directed acyclic graphs (dags) \cite{GIL}.
 It has found many other applications since then including the all-pairs bottleneck weight path problem \cite{SYZ11} and finding for a set of edges in a vertex-weighted graph heaviest triangles including an edge from the set \cite{VWY10}.
-The fastest known algorithm for the MW problem and the aforementioned problems runs in $O(n^{2+\lambda})$ time \cite{CK07}, where $\lambda $ satisfies the equation $\omega(1, \lambda, 1) = 1 + 2\, \lambda $.
+The fastest known algorithm for the MW problem and the aforementioned problems runs in $O(n^{2+\lambda})$ time \cite{CK07}, where $\lambda $ satisfies the equation $\omega(1, \lambda, 1) = 1 + 2\, \lambda $ and $\omega(1, \lambda, 1)$ is the exponent of the multiplication of an $n \times n^{\lambda}$ matrix by an $n^{\lambda} \times n$ matrix.
 The currently best bounds on $\omega(1,\lambda,1)$ follow from a fact in \cite{C97,HP} (see Fact \ref{fact:1} in Preliminaries) combined with the recent improved estimations on the parameters $\omega=\omega(1,1,1)$ and $\alpha$ (see Preliminaries) \cite{LG14,LGU}.
 They yield an $O(n^{2.569})$ upper bound on the running time of the algorithm (originally, $O(n^{2.575})$ \cite{CK07}).
 For faster algorithms in sparse cases, see \cite{CY}.

 \junk{ Also in both areas, useful generalizations and/or specializations of the problems of finding witnesses have been studied.
 A natural generalization introduced for string matching in \cite{M96} is to request up to $k$ witnesses instead of a single one.
 It has been efficiently solved by using concepts from group testing in \cite{ALL07} and conveyed to Boolean matrix product in \cite{ALL07,GKL08}.
 A natural specialization is to request minimum or maximum witnesses.
 This specialization has been introduced and efficiently solved in \cite{CK07} in the context of finding lowest common ancestors in directed acyclic graphs and it found many other applications since then (cf. \cite{CY,SYZ11,VWY10}).